web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 ### Branches

 When an algorithm branches based on some condition, that's an indication of an interesting behavior that might be missed.
-You should write at least one test that verifies the behavior when the branch is taken and at least one more test that verifies the behavior when the branch is *not* taken.
+Your testing plan should have at least one test that verifies the behavior when the branch is taken and at least one more test that verifies the behavior when the branch is *not* taken.

 *Example:* The following algorithm from [the HTML standard](https://html.spec.whatwg.org/) describes how the